 Taxation of Trust Distributions.
 Distributions of investment income are generally taxable to unitholders as ordinary income.
 Taxes on distributions of capital gains are determined by how long the trust owned the investments that generated them, rather than how long a unitholder has owned his or her units.
-In general, the trust will recognize long-term capital gain or loss on investments it has owned for more than one year, and short-term capital gain or loss on investments it has owned for more than one year, and short-term capital gain or loss on such investments.
-Distributions of net capital gain - the excess of net long-term capital gain over net short-term capital losses, in each case determined with reference to any loss carryforwards - that are properly reported by the trust as capital gain dividends ('Capital Gain Dividends') will be taxable to unitholders as long-term capital gains includible in net capital gain and may be taxable to individuals at reduced rates.
+In general, the trust will recognize long-term capital gain or loss on investments it has owned for more than one year, and short-term capital gain or loss on investments it has owned for one year or less.
+Tax rules can alter the trust's holding period in investments and thereby affect the tax treatment of gain or loss on such investments.
+Distributions of net capital gain - the excess of net long-term capital gain over net short-term capital losses, in each case determined with reference to any loss carryforwards - that are properly reported by the trust as capital gain dividends ("Capital Gain Dividends") will be taxable to unitholders as long-term capital gains includible in net capital gain and may be taxable to individuals at reduced rates.
 Distributions of net short-term capital gain (as reduced by any net long-term capital loss for the taxable year) will be taxable to unitholders as ordinary income.
 Unitholders will be notified annually as to the U.S. federal tax status of trust distributions.